nodejs/nodejs.dev/src/documentation/0003-node-installation/index.md

 ---
 title: How to install Node.js
 description: 'How you can install Node.js on your system: a package manager, the official website installer or nvm'
-authors: flaviocopes, ZYSzys, ollelauribostrom, MylesBorins, fhemberger, LaRuaNa, ahmadawais
+authors: flaviocopes, ZYSzys, ollelauribostrom, MylesBorins, fhemberger, LaRuaNa, ahmadawais, bhalverson
 section: Quick Start
 category: learn
 ---